This post includes affiliate links.

-Before you leave for that car camping trip, make sure your car is in working condition.
+Before you leave for that car camping trip with children, make sure your car is in working condition.

 After you have settled down that issue, it is time to plan a safe trip.
 You will be driving with your family and a lot of extra luggage.
 That means you need to take some extra precautions.
 We mention some of them below: